fuji44/tyranoscript-packager/README.md

 # tyranoscript-packager

 This is a CLI tool for packaging Typescript apps.

-Useful for automation such as linking with CI tools.
+The official tool “Tyranno Rider” is difficult to link with external tools, but with this tool you can easily link to CI / CD tools.

 - Typescript official web site: https://tyrano.jp/
 - GitHub: https://github.com/ShikemokuMK/tyranoscript